Content reviewed and updated 1 March 2023.

-23) Use proportional old-style figures in body text
+23) Use proportional old-style figures in the body text

 The terms “proportional” and “tabular” refer to the spacing between the figures.
-In a proportional font, the space allotted for a number is proportional to its width – for example, the number 1 (sans serif) is narrower than the number 2, so in a proportional style its serif would be shorter, if they exist at all, and a 12 would be narrower than a 23.
-In a tabular style, every figure has the same amount of spacing, and so this style is better-suited for situations where vertical alignment is required; for example, in tables.
+In a proportional font, the space allotted for a number is proportional to its width – for example, the number 1 (sans serif) is narrower than the number 2, so in a proportional style its serif would be shorter, if they exist at all.
+A 12 would be narrower than a 23.
+In a tabular style, every figure has the same amount of spacing, and so this style is better suited for situations where vertical alignment is required; for example, in tables.

 24) Adjust leading and kerning for large text